darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 The module is derived from a module of the same name in Blender 3D modeller by T. J. Sobotka.
 While it is primarily intended to recover high-dynamic-range images from raw sensor data it can be used with any image in place of the [_base curve_](./base-curve.md) module.
 The developer has provided a detailed explanation of the module in a video: [filmic rgb: remap any dynamic range in darktable 3](https://www.youtube.com/watch?v=zbPj_TqTF880).

-Filmic rgb is the successor to the _filmic_ module from darktable 2.6.x.
+_filmic rgb_ is the successor to the _filmic_ module from darktable 2.6.x.
 While the underlying principles have not changed much, users of the previous version should not expect a 1:1 translation of their workflow to the new version.

 # prerequisites